rust-lang/book/src/ch17-05-traits-for-async.md

 `Pin` is a wrapper for pointer-like types such as `&`, `&mut`, `Box`, and `Rc`.
-(Technically, `Pin` works with types that implement the `Deref` or `DerefMut` traits, but this is effectively equivalent to working only with pointers.) `Pin` is not a pointer itself and doesn’t have any behavior of its own like `Rc` and `Arc` do with reference counting; it’s purely a tool the compiler can use to enforce constraints on pointer usage.
+(Technically, `Pin` works with types that implement the `Deref` or `DerefMut` traits, but this is effectively equivalent to working only with references and smart pointers.) `Pin` is not a pointer itself and doesn’t have any behavior of its own like `Rc` and `Arc` do with reference counting; it’s purely a tool the compiler can use to enforce constraints on pointer usage.

 Recalling that `await` is implemented in terms of calls to `poll` starts to explain the error message we saw earlier, but that was in terms of `Unpin`, not `Pin`.
 So how exactly does `Pin` relate to `Unpin`, and why does `Future` need `self` to be in a `Pin` type to call `poll`?

-Remember from earlier in this chapter a series of await points in a future get compiled into a state machine, and the compiler makes sure that state machine follows all of Rust’s normal rules around safety, including borrowing and ownership.
+Remember from earlier in this chapter that a series of await points in a future get compiled into a state machine, and the compiler makes sure that state machine follows all of Rust’s normal rules around safety, including borrowing and ownership.
 To make that work, Rust looks at what data is needed between one await point and either the next await point or the end of the async block.
 It then creates a corresponding variant in the compiled state machine.
 Each variant gets the access it needs to the data that will be used in that section of the source code, whether by taking ownership of that data or by getting a mutable or immutable reference to it.

 So far, so good: if we get anything wrong about the ownership or references in a given async block, the borrow checker will tell us.
 When we want to move around the future that corresponds to that block—like moving it into a `Vec` to pass to `join_all`—things get trickier.

 When we move a future—whether by pushing it into a data structure to use as an iterator with `join_all` or by returning it from a function—that actually means